 This will reduce the number of applications that need medical evidence and help your customers get some protection, without delay.

-For cases that need evidence due to routine medical limits, we’ve switched the first tier of our NMLs from requiring a paramed to a GPR on all covers.
+For cases that need evidence due to routine medical limits, from 11 June we reinstated nurse screenings as the default first tier of non-medical limits.
+If a screening isn't available we may still ask for a GPR as an alternative.

 See our up-to-date underwriting limits.